carlaKC/lightning-rfc/04-onion-routing.md

     - SHOULD then retry routing and sending the payment.
   - MAY use the data specified in the various failure types for debugging purposes.

+# Recommendations for Reputation

+At the time of writing, specification for reputation recommendations is ongoing.

 # Test Vector